 A house fire is one of the most feared catastrophes that can befall a family.
-Home fires are fatal to people and destroy precious belongings every year.
-However, there are some preventative measures you can take that will help reduce the risks of a fire in your home.
+Fires can be fatal and destroy precious belongings every year (like this one).
+However, there are some preventative measures you can take that will help reduce the risk of a fire in your home.

-It’s impossible to know when a house fire will occur, though the risks are greater during the colder months.
-The Red Cross cautions that the number of home fires increases in the fall and winter, with more in December and January than in other months.
-House fires occur more often on the weekends and are most common in the early evening hours between 6 pm and 7 pm.
+It’s impossible to know when a house fire will occur, but they are much more common in colder months.
+The Red Cross states that the number of home fires increases in fall and winter, with the most in December and January.
+They occur more often on weekends, especially between 6pm and 7pm.

 1. Smoke Alarms

-Smoke alarms are designed as an early warning system in the event of a house fire.
-The batteries in the smoke alarms throughout your home should be tested monthly and replaced at least once a year.
-Setting up calendar reminders to check and replace the batteries will help keep your smoke alarms in working order when you need them most.
+Smoke alarms are meant to act as an early warning system for fires.
+Batteries in smoke alarms should be tested monthly and replaced at least once a year.
+Setting up calendar reminders to check and replace the batteries will help keep them in working order when you need them most.

 2. Heating Sources

-Regular cleaning and maintenance of your home’s heating sources is an essential preventative measure to guard against house fires.
-If the heating system in your home is not operating properly, it can provide ideal conditions to start a house fire.
-Filters and ductwork collect dirt and dust that can easily spark a flame.
+Regular maintenance of your heating sources is essential to guard against house fires.
+If the gas or electric heater is not operating correctly, it can lead to the start of a house fire.
+The ductwork of a heater can collect dust that can easily spark a flame.

-Portable space heaters can also present dangers during the winter months and cause more house fires every year than central heating.
-Any room using a space heater should be properly ventilated.
-The units should be kept at least three feet from furniture, drapes, and other combustible materials.
-Models with an automatic shut-off feature will help to prevent overheating when left on too long.
+Portable space heaters can also present dangers, they cause more house fires than central heating every year.
+Make sure you have adequate ventilation whenever you’re using a space heater.
+The heater should be kept at least three feet from furniture, drapes, and other flammable materials.
+Consider using a model with an automatic shut-off feature to help prevent overheating.

-It takes little time for a small stovetop flame to spread into a dangerous fire that can envelop your kitchen and spread to the rest of the house.
-Never leave your stove or oven left unattended while in use.
+It doesn’t take long for a small stovetop flame to turn into a dangerous fire that can devastate your house.
+Never walk away from your stove when it’s on.
 Thorough cleaning of the cooking area will remove food particles from the burner that can catch on fire when heated.

 Dish towels, oven mitts, cookbooks, food packing materials, and even low-hanging curtains can easily catch fire if left on or near open flames or extreme heat.